KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 - **Empowering Gamers:** Providing a dedicated space for gamers to contribute their reviews, articles, and discussions about different games.
 - **User-Centric Experience:** Offering users an engaging and intuitive interface that encourages exploration and interaction.
 - **Content Organization:** Enabling users to categorize and manage their articles, reviews, and discussions effectively.
-- **User Profiles:** Allowing users to create personalized profiles, showcase their gaming preferences, and keep track of their contributions.
+- **User Profiles:** This allow users to create personalized profiles, showcase their gaming preferences, and keep track of their contributions.
 - **Interactive Engagement:** Facilitating user interactions through comments, reviews, and discussions to foster a sense of community.
 - **Administrator Control:** Equipping administrators with the tools to manage user accounts, moderate content, and ensure a safe environment.
 - **Analytics and Insights:** Implementing analytics to understand user engagement, popular content, and areas for improvement.